Chris Payton-Jones: Professional career

-Detroit Lions
+Detroit Lions (first stint)

 Payton-Jones signed with the Detroit Lions as an undrafted free agent on April 28, 2018.
 Payton-Jones failed to make the Lions' 53-man roster at the end of training camp and was waived by the team on September 1, 2018.

 Arizona Cardinals

 On September 3, 2018, Payton-Jones was signed to the Arizona Cardinals practice squad.
 Jones was promoted to the Cardinals' active roster on November 20, 2018.
-Payton-Jones made his NFL debut on November 25, 2018 against the Los Angeles Chargers.
-He was waived on November 27, 2018 and re-signed to the team's practice squad two days later.
+Payton-Jones made his NFL debut on November 25, 2018, against the Los Angeles Chargers.
+He was waived on November 27, 2018, and re-signed to the team's practice squad two days later.
 He was promoted to the active roster on December 18, 2018.

 Payton-Jones made his first career start on September 22, 2019, against the Carolina Panthers.
-Payton-Jones was waived by the Cardinals on October 9, 2019 and re-signed to the practice squad.
+Payton-Jones was waived by the Cardinals on October 9, 2019, and re-signed to the practice squad.
 On November 8, 2019, Payton-Jones was promoted to the active roster.

 On September 5, 2020, Payton-Jones was waived during the final roster cuts.
 He was re-signed to the practice squad a day later.